Modern Slavery Act Transparency Statement 2026

 Our commitment to our legal obligation

-This statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 (“the Act”) and sets out the steps that Leeds Building Society, together with its subsidiary and associated companies, have taken in 2024 to provide us with reasonable assurance that slavery and human trafficking are not taking place in our supply chains or any parts of our business.
+This statement is made in accordance with Section 54(1) of the Modern Slavery Act 2015 (“the Act”).
+It explains the steps that Leeds Building Society (“the Society”), together with its subsidiary and associated companies, have taken in 2025 to give us reasonable assurance that slavery and human trafficking are not taking place in our supply chains or any parts of our business.

 Our organisational structure and what we do

-Leeds Building Society (“the Society”) is the UK’s fifth largest building society providing savings and mortgage services to around 950K members.
+Leeds Building Society is the UK’s fifth largest building society providing savings and mortgage services to around 1 million members.
 We're a proud mutual, owned by our members: the people who have mortgages and savings with us.
-We have a wide, award-winning range of savings and mortgages.
-Our purpose is to put home ownership within reach of more people generation after generation.
-Whether you’re just getting onto the property ladder or heading into retirement, we’re here to help.
+We have a wide range of savings and mortgages.
+Our purpose is to put home ownership within reach of more people, generation after generation.

-The Society employees approximately 1800 colleagues directly.
+The Society employs approximately 1800 colleagues directly.
 We also complement the skills and expertise of our colleagues via the services provided by a number of third party suppliers.
-These suppliers are managed diligently to ensure that they match the expectations of the Society in relation to slavery and human trafficking.
+We manage these suppliers diligently to ensure that they match the expectations of the Society in relation to slavery and human trafficking.

 The Society is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
 The Society’s trading subsidiary and associated companies are Leeds Mortgage Funding Limited and Leeds Building Society Covered Bonds LLP.